‘Full of bad spirits’: Man accused of throwing girl off balcony believed she was a demon, police say

-LAS VEGAS (KLAS) – A man accused of throwing a 5-year-old girl head-first off a third-floor balcony Sunday believed the girl was a demon and “full of bad spirits,” according to a Las Vegas Metropolitan Police Department arrest report.
+LAS VEGAS, Nev.
+(KLAS) – A man accused of throwing a 5-year-old girl head-first off a third-floor balcony Sunday believed the girl was a demon and “full of bad spirits,” according to a Las Vegas Metropolitan Police Department arrest report.

 According to accounts in the arrest report, Jarick Willis, 32, allegedly grabbed the girl by her hair, dragged her to the balcony and threw her over.
 The girl landed “face-first” on the gravel below the balcony, according to a neighbor who witnessed the incident.